fakamda/fakamda/README.md

 * 🌍  I'm based in Buenos Aires - Argentina
 * ✉️  You can contact me at [facundodm2010@hotmail.com](mailto:facundodm2010@hotmail.com)
 * 🧠  I'm learning Pentesting, Python and Java
-* ⚡  Fun Fact: When I was younger I use to say that i will never be a programmer... 👀
+* ⚡  Fun Fact: When I was younger I use to say that i would never be a programmer... 👀

 ### Skills